 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-Behave in a hostile or obstructive way so as to exclude someone.‘during a banquet, she completely froze out her husband’
+Behave in a hostile or obstructive way so as to exclude someone from something.

 - ‘The NUT has been frozen out because it refuses to sign up to the government's proposals over classroom assistants.’

 - ‘Volunteers who went to the aid of a seaside carnival have claimed they were frozen out.’

 - ‘The FBI investigation is based on claims by a senior army contracting official who claims she was frozen out of decisions when she questioned the contracts.’

 - ‘Mummy never used my father as a threat to get me to do what she wanted, neither did she hug me when he was looking yet freeze me out when he wasn't.’

 - ‘For example, they might ostracize victims by freezing them out of the lunchroom seating arrangements, ignoring them on the playground, or shunning them when slumber party invitations are handed out.’

 - ‘Will he be frozen out of the debates, as he was in 2000?’

 - ‘However, he was then frozen out of the US space programme because of his erratic character.’

 - ‘Olive, full of hatred for Ransom and now passionately attached to the girl, tries to freeze him out.’